golanlevin/ExperimentalCapture/docs/conceptual-cameras.md

 * *Prosthetic Photographer* by Peter Buczkowski
 * *The Unoptic Camera* by Kyle McDonald and Chris Woebken

-Other experimental cameras meld poetics and politics.
+Other experimental cameras meld poetics and politics with the act of image capture.

 * *Film Noir* by Ayodele Odubela
 * *Between Blinks & Buttons* by Sascha Pohflepp